ernesto1/monochrome/README.md

 DNF is periodically queried for new packages **if the system is iddle**.
 Slow machines will appreciate this, since a dnf package lookup may bring the cpu to a crawl.
 ### Network modes
-Network devices reflect the current way you are connected to the internet.
+Network devices reflect the way you are connected to the internet.

 Depending on your linux distribution, you may need to [configure the proper network device name](https://github.com/ernesto1/monochrome/wiki#network-devices).

 ![network](images/screenshots/network-modes.png)
 ### Power modes
-Different states to show how your laptop is currently consuming power
+Different states to show how your laptop is consuming power

 ![power](images/screenshots/power-modes.png)
 ### USB storage
 USB devices are available for you to mix and match to the hardware you have.

 These elements are considered **optional**.
-Their presence will change depending on whether the device is connected.
+Their state will change depending on whether the device is plugged in or not.
 See the wiki entry for [how to configure these devices](https://github.com/ernesto1/monochrome/wiki#usb-drives) for your system.

 ![usb](images/screenshots/usbStorage.png)